ApichayaNing/rock-classifier/README.md

 - Achieved ~75% training accuracy and ~50-60% validation accuracy on small dataset
 - Predicts from uploaded image (with Streamlit interface)

-## 📊 Example
+## 📊 Example 1st training with 40epoch / fine-10epoch
 ![example](https://github.com/user-attachments/assets/be61fb47-b351-4c09-a5be-484948c00a73)
-This image shows 8 rock samples tested with the model.
-The predicted class is shown above each image.
+This image shows 8 test rock samples with their predicted labels from the model.

-✅ The model correctly predicted **6 out of 8** samples:
+✅ The model correctly predicted **3 out of 8** samples:
-- Correctly classified granite, marble, basalt, and slate.
-- Misclassified the reddish sandstone as granite (due to similar texture/color).
-- Correctly identified the white granite.

-This highlights the model’s strengths in recognizing granite and slate, while also showing that similar colors or textures (like sandstone and granite) can cause misclassification.

-Overall, the model achieved **75% accuracy on this test set**.
+- Correct predictions: granite (top-left), marble (top-center), basalt (top-right).
+- Incorrect predictions: misclassified other samples (e.g., sandstone and slate predicted as granite).

+This result shows the model performs well on some rock types but struggles to differentiate similar textures or colors, especially for granite vs. sandstone.
+Further improvement is needed to increase accuracy across all classes.

 ## 🚀 How to use